tommykey0925/template_java_node/README.md

 ## discription
 as the fisrt line says, <br>
-it's a sample project devcontainer built<br> by an image of Java 17 with node.js 14
+it's a sample project devcontainer built<br> by an image of Java 17 and node.js 14